bytedissident/BDLibrary/README.md

 # BDLibrary
+A set of components for Swift 3.0
-Swift 3.0 CoreData Stack, backwards compatible to iOS 9
+Swift 3.0 backwards compatible to iOS 9